nothingnhm/cachehunter/README.md

 built for **authorized** bug-bounty programs, penetration tests, and labs.

 > ⚠️ **Authorization required.** Only run this against targets you are
-> explicitly authorized to test (in-scope bug-bounty assets, a signed
+> explicitly authorized to test CacheHunter avoids
-> pentest engagement, a CTF, or your own lab).
-CacheHunter avoids
 > destructive payloads, credential attacks, and DoS-style traffic by
 > design, but authorization is still on you.